baltoiteodor/tessellation-puzzle-solver/Documentation.md

 # Documentation

-## First phase of the project
+## How does the program work?

+### Main Algorithm

-The aim is to solve puzzles like https://www.doc.ic.ac.uk/~mjw03/PersonalWebpage/Pics/puzzle.jpg, where each puzzle piece can be represented in the form of a multitude of --unit-- squares.
+The aim is to solve puzzles like https://www.doc.ic.ac.uk/~mjw03/PersonalWebpage/Pics/puzzle.jpg, where each puzzle piece can be represented in the form of a multitude of *unit* squares.

+The first challenge of the project is to recognize the shapes from within the image.
+After correctly finding the shapes and their forms we can continue to the next step.
+(More on how we recognize shapes in section **Shape recognition**)

 Each piece will be first seated straight, with angle 0 relative to the Ox axis (More on this in section **Seating a piece straight**), e.g. <br>